Drug Interactions between Allegra-D 24 Hour Allergy & Congestion and fluoxetine

 Allegra-D 24 Hour Allergy & Congestion

-A total of 370 drugs (1457 brand and generic names) are known to interact with Allegra-D 24 Hour Allergy & Congestion.
+A total of 224 drugs are known to interact with Allegra-D 24 Hour Allergy & Congestion.

-- Fluoxetine is a member of the drug class selective serotonin reuptake inhibitors.
+- Fluoxetine is in the drug class selective serotonin reuptake inhibitors.

 - Anxiety and Stress